seborama/pcloud-drive/README.md

 # pCloud Drive

-A client app to mount pCloud drive on Linux and FreeBSD for the rest of us who have been forgotten...
+A client app to mount a pCloud drive on Linux and FreeBSD, for the rest of us who have been forgotten...

 It uses FUSE to mount the pCloud drive.
 This is possible thanks to [Bazil](https://github.com/bazil) and his [FUSE library for Go](https://github.com/bazil/fuse).